 See Advanced Placement Credit information.
 Students with prior knowledge of German should take the online placement examination before registering for courses.
 For information about the placement test, please contact Emmanuel Paris-Bouvret in the Fries Center for Global Studies.

 Students who demonstrate excellence in the study of German may be candidates for prizes given from the Scott, Prentice, and Blankenagel funds.
 Students seeking modest funding for special projects can apply for the Helmut and Erika Reihlen Fund.

 German Haus is a wood-frame house at 65 Lawn Avenue, with six single rooms and one double, that provides a vibrant center for German-themed events and activities on campus.
 Whether discussing current events over coffee and pastries, interpreting poems, watching classic or contemporary films, or hearing about faculty members’ research, the residents and their guests can explore a multitude of interests.

 - Eligibility.
-To become a candidate for honors in German studies, a student must have earned a B+ or better in all German studies courses above GRST211.
+To become a candidate for honors in German studies, a student must have earned a B+ or better in all German Studies courses above GRST102 taken for a grade.

 - Candidacy.
 A prospectus must be handed in and approved by the prospective tutor or the department chair by the end of the Reading Period in the spring of the junior year.
 Enrollment in senior thesis tutorials (GRST409 and GRST410) is required.
 Candidates for honors in German studies and another department or program may be required to have two thesis tutors.
 The two departments or programs must agree in advance about the tutoring arrangement and evaluation of the honors project.